 This online version is free for your personal use and explains the rules in a nutshell.
 The official expanded version of the Game of Shields is available in my web store.

-I’ve thoroughly play-tested the Game of Shields with Dungeons & Dragons but it works with any gaming system.
+I’ve thoroughly play-tested the Game of Shields for over 7 years with Dungeons & Dragons but it works with any gaming system.
 It works both with systems that require preparing stories like D&D or Pathfinder, and with game systems that have a ‘play to find out’ type of gameplay, like Fate Core, and Dungeonworld.
+It also works great for solo D&D where you need a cast of NPCs to play off.

 Does Dungeons & Dragons Need A Political System?